Introduction to Textpattern

 The intention here is not to give an account of everything to do with Textpattern, but to explain how the system works.
 Once you understand that, you will be able to use the official Textpattern documentation and easily work out the details for yourself.

-I have tried to be as comprehensive as possible.
+These tutorials are intended to be as comprehensive as possible.
 This, and the fact that not everything about Textpattern is obscure, means that almost everyone will find things here that they will think are blindingly obvious.
 But people have different levels of knowledge, and what is blindingly obvious to one reader may not be blindingly obvious to another.

 Installing Textpattern